lfelker/osm_sidewalk_staging/README.md

 # About
-tool to prepare sidewalk data for OSM staging with Open Sidewalks schema
+A tool to prepare sidewalk data for OSM staging with the Open Sidewalks schema

 # Setup:
 - aquire appropriate files (streets network with sidewalk left and right data) and boundary specification file
 - fill out sources.json with information about your data and the type of tasks you are trying to create
-- download the packages not on pip.
-These are currently these packages
+- Clone these packages (don't use pip):
 	- https://github.com/AccessMap/crossify/tree/crossify_new
 	- https://github.com/AccessMap/sidewalkify
 	- https://github.com/AccessMap/accessmap-database-bootup/tree/master/